Welcome to the Arizona Field Ornithologists Seasonal Reports Page

 References for determining what may be valuable information include range maps in the latest field guides, the Arizona Breeding Bird Atlas (2005), The Annotated Checklist of the Birds of Arizona (1981), your local bird-finding guidebook, and your own experience with the birds of your area.
 While we hope to cast a wide net to capture a wide variety of observations from all across the state, we do not seek to compile all sightings of all species.

 A link to the Regions Map is listed in the right-hand column.
 However, reports are submitted, they are due no later than two weeks after the end of the season.
 Regional coordinators sift through all the reported observations and prepare regional reports, which are placed together with a statewide introduction.
 These reports are available publicly on the AZFO website.
-One of the invaluable benefits of this project is the creation of a searchable database of Arizona bird sightings.

 Links for documenting observations of very rare “Review Species” to the Arizona Bird Committee (ABC) and rare “sketch detail” species to the Arizona editors of North American Bird are on this page.